 Stop Sending Holiday Cards

 Don’t get me wrong, who doesn’t love being surprised by receiving a card in the mail?
+It’s thoughtful and brings a smile to anyone on the receiving end.

 It’s a great gesture and personally has always been a tradition of mine but I haven’t done it the past couple of years and no one has died as a result.